A Class of Models for Large Zero-inflated Spatial Data: Simulation Study

 \section{Simulation Study}

 In this section, we conduct an extensive simulation study focusing on four commonly-used spatial two-part models: (1) hurdle model with count data; (2) mixture model with count data; (3) hurdle model with semi-continuous data; and (4) mixture model with semi-continuous data.
-In addition, we provide comparisons to fixed rank kriging \citep{sengupta2013hierarchical, cressie2008fixed}) and a `gold standard' method using reparameterization \citep{christensen2002bayesian}.
+In addition, we provide comparisons to a low-rank approach with nested bisquare basis functions \citep{sengupta2013hierarchical, cressie2008fixed} and a `reparameterized' method \citep{christensen2002bayesian}.